-Even if the shipment of household goods and home search is flawless, a transferred employee is less likely to succeed if the relocation has a negative impact on the children.
-However, there is much that can be done to assist a child with the stress of relocation.
+Even if your household goods have arrived on time and your home search has gone smoothly, making sure your children feel at home is key.
+There is much that can be done to assist a child with the stress of relocation.
 Allowing the children to participate in the moving process, providing continuity between the old and new homes, and offering maximum parental support can help children to enjoy the move.

 Children crave stability and continuity in their lives.
-Prior to leaving the old home, parents should encourage children to gather photos and contact information on their friends.
-This will allow the children to keep in touch with old friends, which not only helps the transition to the new home but also helps if the family later repatriates.
+Prior to leaving the old home, parents should encourage children to gather photos and contact details on their friends.
+This will allow the kids to keep in touch with old friends, which only helps them transition to their new home, but is useful if the family later repatriates.
 And it is comforting for the children to take their favorite toys and books along with them.
 On arrival in FrankfurtRhineMain immediately look for local opportunities for them to pursue their hobbies.